theOrthodox/ctf-writeups/TryHackMe/Hammer/writeup.md

 One more thing to mention is that, the recovery code form allows us to take 9 attempts only, which means that using an ip address we can only atttempt for 9 times.
 We can bypass thing mechanim using : `X-Forwarded-For: <random_ip_address>`.
 Using this in the header we can simply bypass the counting for an ipaddress, we just need to change the ip address before we reach the 9th attempt.
+There are other Header too for IP Spoofing, which you can check it out from the https://owasp.org/www-community/pages/attacks/ip_spoofing_via_http_headers.